mc-cip/spec/format_spec.md

-# MCIP Format Specification
+# MODIP Format Specification

-This document provides detailed information on the MCIP Format.
+This document provides detailed information on the MODIP Format.

-The MCIP format uses JSON to store information.
+The MODIP format uses JSON to store information.
 If providing an API that returns format-compliant information, the `application/json` Content-Type header SHOULD be provided.
 If stored on disk, the `.json` extension SHOULD be used.

 A format-compliant example is provided in **examples/format_example.json**.

 ## Fields

 Fields are stored inside the JSON metadata of a Project.
 Fields that are optional will be marked as such.
 All fields are stored as a String value unless stated otherwise.
-Below is a complete list of all fields available for the MCIP Format, grouped into categories.
+Below is a complete list of all fields available for the MODIP Format, grouped into categories.

 ## General Project Information